 Who's using analytics?

 Recent advancements in technology have increased the potential of analytics.
-More data, better and cheaper storage options, stronger computational power, distributed and shared processing capabilities, and more algorithms make it easier to apply analytics to large problems and derive answers from data – in every industry.
+With more storage, computing power, processing capabilities and algorithms, it’s easier than ever to apply analytics to big problems and get answers from the data – in every industry.

 Banking